max-mapper/offline-articles/readme.md

 # offline-articles

 - given a feed of article URLs
-- grabs latest version of html from internet archive
+- grabs latest version of html from electron window
-- extracts just the article html using node-readability
+- extracts just the article html using mozilla/readability
-- fetches and inlines all images as data-uris
+- fetches and inlines all images as data-uris (currently turned off)
 - saves as an offline readable .html file